-In stark contrast to the above, the theory of sub-affine-critical powers $\alpha \in (0,\frac{1}{4})$ is rudimentary.
-For example, multiple closed shrinkers have been discovered for small $\alpha \ll 1$ in \cite{andrews2000motion}, but we do not know yet if it is the full list of closed shrinkers\footnote{The shrinkers under the $\alpha$-curve shortening flow were already classified by Andrews \cite{andrews2003classification} .}.
-More importantly, the experts conjectured that closed solutions to the $\alpha$-GCF with $\alpha \in (0,\frac{1}{4})$ generically develop type II singularities, namely most of closed solutions would not converge to shrinkers ; see \cite{andrews2002non}.
+In stark contrast to the above, the theory for sub-affine-critical powers $\alpha \in (0,\frac{1}{4})$ is rudimentary.
+For example, multiple closed shrinkers have been discovered for small $\alpha \ll 1$ in \cite{andrews2000motion}, but we do not know yet if it is the full list of closed shrinkers\footnote{The shrinkers under the $\alpha$-curve shortening flow were already classified by Andrews \cite{andrews2003classification}.}.
+Moreover, the experts conjectured that closed solutions to the $\alpha$-GCF with $\alpha \in (0,\frac{1}{4})$ generically develop type II singularities, namely closed solutions would not converge to shrinkers in general ; see \cite{andrews2002non}.
 Therefore, one needs to characterize translators to study generic singularities.
 Indeed, we often obtain the result that blow-up limits at Type II singularities of flows satisfying certain reasonable conditions must be translators; see \cite{brendle2019uniqueness, choi2020type}.

-In this paper, we characterize all translating solutions to the $\alpha$-Gauss curvature flow with $\alpha\in (0,\frac{1}{4})$.
-We say that a complete\footnote{We say that a surface is complete and convex if it is the boundary of a convex body. } non-compact convex smooth surfaces $\Sigma\subset \mathbb{R}^3$ is a smooth translator moving with the velocity $\omega \in \mathbb{R}^3$ if
+The main result of this paper is the characterization of all translating surfaces to the $\alpha$-Gauss curvature flow with $\alpha\in (0,\frac{1}{4})$.
+We say that a complete\footnote{We say that a surface is complete and convex if it is the boundary of a convex set with non-empty interior, so called a convex body. } non-compact convex smooth surfaces $\Sigma\subset \mathbb{R}^3$ is a smooth translator moving with the velocity $\omega \in \mathbb{R}^3$ if